onlinecity/gatewayapi-docs/docs/rest.rst

 Some certain accounts are marked as especially trusted and are excempt from having their messages checked.

-You can check your list of whitelisted links on the dashboard.
+You can submit new links, as well as check the current whitelist on the dashboard under Settings.

 Basic usage
 ^^^^^^^^^^^